PythonLinks/green-party/README.md

 The default version allows the end users to customize the menus.
 Menus for new web sites are expected to change often.
-The California Green Party version has very large and complex menus, which would be slow to generate on every page load, so they hardcoded using PUG.
+The California Green Party version has very large and complex menus, which would be slow to generate on every page load, so they are hardcoded using PUG.
 They are not expected to change often.

 Here is the original README from the base theme.